 Sylvia also says the diet healed her leaky gut and chronic constipation.
 She says her bowel movements are now very regular, and she does not suffer from bloating.
 Sylvia also says her sleep “is perfect.”
 She attributes this change to eliminating coffee (mainly caffeine) from her diet, as she occasionally consumes decaf coffee, especially when she fasts.

 Sylvia is grateful she could heal her body and gut with a meat-based diet.
-Silvia shares her diet and lifestyle online through a blog.
-She says her coaching philosophy is to have success, you need to “change your relationship with food.”
+Sylvia shares her diet and lifestyle online through a blog and is now a coach for MeatRx.
+She says her coaching philosophy is that to have success, you need to “change your relationship with food.”
 She says that relationship change will also impact your life and help you develop discipline, which you can use in other areas of your life.

 Results are not typical.
 All viewers of this content, especially those taking prescription or over-the-counter medications, should consult their physicians before beginning any nutrition, supplement or lifestyle program.